-And so, the end of the Battle for Fort William Henry begins the massacre at Fort William Henry.
+And so, with the end of the Battle for Fort William Henry begins the massacre at Fort William Henry.

 Bloody Mohawk "The French and Indian War", Scenario Battle of Fort William Henry August 8, 1757, page 14-15